How to Choose Between TTL and Explicit Invalidation

 Detailed trade-off analysis and implementation blueprints are documented in TTL vs Explicit Invalidation.

 Cache strategies must be enforced at the pipeline level to prevent regression.
 Implement static analysis rules that flag hardcoded TTLs exceeding organizational thresholds.
-Integrate load-testing gates that simulate cache stampedes and measure P99 latency degradation.
-Example GitHub Actions step:
+Integrate load-testing gates that simulate cache stampedes and measure P99 latency degradation:

 - name: Validate Cache Strategy Compliance